 The Company has its operating office in the Netherlands.
 For details in this respect please refer to Note 1 of the financial statements.

 Profit appropriation

-The General Meeting of Shareholders shall resolve the profit appropriation for 2021.
+The General Meeting of Shareholders shall resolve the loss appropriation for 2022.
 For further details please refer to Note 18 of the financial statements.

 Independent auditor's report